sen-mao/SuppressEOT/README.md

 Should you have any questions, please contact senmaonk@gmail.com

 ### License
-The code and models in this repository are licensed under the MIT License for academic and other non-commercial uses.
+The code in this repository is licensed under the MIT License for academic and other non-commercial uses.

 [//]: # (For commercial use of the code and models, separate commercial licensing is available.
 Please contact authors.)